Google search result for "Dhruti Bhagat-Conway" with the preview text saying "Headshot of Dhruti Bhagat-Conway, a woman with light beige skin..."

 Why?
 This does not include any descriptors of my identity as a person of color

-Do not use: Headshot of Dhruti Bhagat-Conway, a person of middle eastern descent, from the shoulders up, smiling, in a sweater and glasses, with shoulder-length black wavy hair
+Do not use: Headshot of Dhruti Bhagat-Conway, a person of Middle Eastern descent, from the shoulders up, smiling, in a sweater and glasses, with shoulder-length black wavy hair

 Why?
 This is an assumption about my race/ethnicity, and it is incorrect